-- Support for the capacity development of the Afghan National Security Forces must pay special attention to how the ANSF can be more responsive to citizens' needs, particularly those of women and children.
+Support for the capacity development of the Afghan National Security Forces must pay special attention to how the ANSF can be more responsive to citizens' needs, particularly those of women and children.
 This includes greater focus on civil policing training and organization.
-Family Response Units are also a critical means for addressing women's security needs; they should be fully resourced and the organizational structure (Tashkeel) should be amended to allow for higher ranking women to staff these units. - 2.
-Need for increase recruitment of women in to police force, through creating enabling environment within the security structure, giving adequate training for women police to be involved in higher position of security forces, and providing adequate support to the protection of women in security forces - 3.
+Family Response Units are also a critical means for addressing women's security needs; they should be fully resourced and the organizational structure (Tashkeel) should be amended to allow for higher ranking women to staff these units.

+Need for increase recruitment of women in to police force, through creating enabling environment within the security structure, giving adequate training for women police to be involved in higher position of security forces, and providing adequate support to the protection of women in security forces

 Ongoing mentoring and training is required long beyond 2014 to build the capacity of ANSF to understand how their actions impact of law implementation, rule of law, access to justice, responsiveness to the needs of women and children.
-This training should include curriculum on basic values related to treating civilians with respect, how to build trust in local communities, and how to conduct effective people-to-people engagements. - 4.
-30% of international funds allocated for support of the ANSF should be earmarked for recruitment and retention of women in the ANSF. - 5.
+This training should include curriculum on basic values related to treating civilians with respect, how to build trust in local communities, and how to conduct effective people-to-people engagements.
+30% of international funds allocated for support of the ANSF should be earmarked for recruitment and retention of women in the ANSF.

 Establishment of an Independent Civil Society Oversight Commission to thoroughly monitor the contribution, support, and performance of ANSF, as well as provide feedback and recommendations to the Ministries of Interior and Defense, and other relevant actors.
-The objective of the commission should be to improve ANSF's responsiveness towards Afghan citizens, especially women and children. - 6.
+The objective of the commission should be to improve ANSF's responsiveness towards Afghan citizens, especially women and children.

 NATO member countries must jointly develop a comprehensive strategy and budget to identify how to maintain the achievements women have made over the last11 years.
-Development of this strategy and budget should be in consultation with Afghan women's civil society organizations. - 7.
+Development of this strategy and budget should be in consultation with Afghan women's civil society organizations.

 Women's empowerment is a MUST: Women need to be given the opportunity to work to protect the gains they have made over the last 11 years.
-To do this, their position in society still need to be strengthened through targeted technical capacity building programs for women, ranging from literacy to legal skill building. - 8.
-The National Action Plan on Women, Peace, and Security requires serious focus from the Afghan government for the development of the Plan, and commitment from the international community to resource the Plan.
-The NAP must be understood as being directly related to the success of peace and security processes in Afghanistan, and its implementation must be prioritized. - 9.
-The Afghan government must be held accountable to their national and international obligations to acknowledge women as leaders and ensure their participation in decision-making roles.
+To do this, their position in society still need to be strengthened through targeted technical capacity building programs for women, ranging from literacy to legal skill building.